As Nuclear Waste Piles Up, Private Companies Pitch New Ways To Store It

 Running out of room

-The Peach Bottom Atomic Power Station in South Central Pennsylvania illustrates the problem.
+The Peach Bottom Atomic Power Station in south-central Pennsylvania illustrates the problem.
 It's one of 80 sites, across dozens of states, where nearly 80,000 metric tons of waste from power plants is stored where it was generated, at taxpayer expense.

-"They are under about 22 feet of water," says Reactor Engineering Manager Mark Parrish.
+"They are under about 22 feet of water," says reactor engineering manager Mark Parrish.
 "They are continuously being cooled, as they still have some amount of decay heat even after they've operated in the reactor."

 The spent fuel stays here for seven to 10 years while it cools.

-Once it's safe to remove the spent fuel from the pool, it's stored outside in white, metal casks that look like big hot water heaters.
-They are lined up on a concrete base, behind razor wire and against a hillside near the power plant.
+Once it's safe to remove the spent fuel from the pool, it's stored outside in white metal casks that look like big hot water heaters.
+They are lined up on a concrete base behind razor wire and against a hillside near the power plant.

 Currently there are 89 casks at Peach Bottom with room for three more, says Pat Navin, site vice president for Exelon, the company that partially owns and operates the power plant.